Smith-Steve/VanityPhone-AWS-Project/README.md

  * A match can consists of 7 letters.
 These are the most important matches
  * A match can consist of 4 letters.
- * All words that constitute a match are either 4 letters, or 7 letters in length.
  * The first match of any given category is the best match.
 All words are equal.
  * The Area code is not going to be a part of the vanity number.
  * All matches are made with English words.
 No other langauge is included.
- * If there are aren't enough matches, then partial matches are accepted.

 ### Lambda